 The present statement is the consolidated statement on principal adverse impacts on sustainability factors of SRLEV pursuant to article 4 of the Sustainable Finance Disclosure Regulation (EU) 2019/2088.
-This statement covers the reference period of 1 January 2023 to 31 December 2023 and a historical comparison with the reference period of 1 January 2022 to 31 December 2022.
+This statement covers the reference period of 1 January 2024 to 31 December 2024 and a historical comparison with the reference periods of 1 January 2022 to 31 December 2022 and 1 January 2023 to 31 December 2023.

 SRLEV considers the principal adverse impacts on sustainability factors (PAI) in the sustainable investment policies that apply.
-The basis hereof is that all companies and countries, in which investments are made, as a minimum comply with a set of socio-ethical principles related to impacts on humans, society and the environment.
+The basis hereof is that all companies and countries in which investments are made, as a minimum, comply with a set of socio-ethical principles related to impact on humans, society and the environment.
 These principles are based on a broad range of international treaties, conventions and best practice guidelines, including the UN Global Compact, the UN Guiding Principles on Business & Human Rights and the OECD Guidelines for Multinational Enterprises.
 If companies or countries are found to structurally violate one or more of these principles by having a severe adverse impact, such entities will be excluded from investment.
 Also, the adaptive capacity of companies to prepare themselves for the transition towards a more sustainable society is assessed.
-This is done for seven material sustainability drivers, that could cause an adverse impact.
-The material drivers that we consider are: climate change, biodiversity loss, water scarcity, chemical emissions, waste, social and community issues, human capital, and organizational behaviour, which include governance issues.
+This is done for seven material sustainability drivers that could cause an adverse impact.
+The material drivers that SRLEV considers are: fossil fuel use, land use, water use, chemical and waste management, social capital management, human capital management, and organizational behavior and integrity, which include governance issues.

-For all issuers (entities issuing securities such as shares or bonds) in scope of (potential) investment, it is determined if they are operating within the required transition pathways for each material driver, such as to limit global warming to 1.5°C. Issuers that are far removed from the required transition pathways, and demonstrably lacking the capacity and the will to adapt, are excluded from investment.
+For all issuers (entities issuing securities such as shares or bonds) in scope of (potential) investment, SRLEV strives to determine if they are operating within the required transition pathways for each material driver, such as to limit global warming to 1.5°C. Issuers that are far removed from the required transition pathways, and demonstrably lacking the capacity and the will to adapt, are excluded from investment (the more detailed conditions for such exclusions and exceptions that might apply can be found in the applicable sustainable investment policy of SRLEV).
 Our engagement efforts focus on companies that need to and still have the capacity to reduce their adverse impact on sustainability factors in line with these pathways.